ga-wdi-lessons/intro_backend_via_php/readme.md

 ### Response headers are important

+Download [`binary.txt`](https://github.com/ga-wdi-lessons/intro_backend_via_php/raw/master/binary.txt).
+You can do so in Chrome by option-clicking on that link.

-Copy the enclosed [`binary.txt`](binary.txt) to your `htdocs` folder.
+Copy it to your `htdocs` folder.
 In the same directory, make a new PHP file with the contents below, and navigate to that file in your browser.

 ```php
 <?php